-On October 19, 1984, Polish Roman Catholic priest Jerzy Popiełuszko, associated with the Solidarity Union, was kidnapped and murdered by three agents of the Security Service of Communist Poland.
+On October 19, 1984, Polish Roman Catholic priest Jerzy Popiełuszko, associated with the Solidarity trade union (Solidarność), was kidnapped and murdered by three agents of the Security Service of Communist Poland.

 As a young priest serving in parishes around Warsaw, Jerzy Popiełuszko became a supporter of the Solidarity movement.
-In 1981, he joined the workers protesting in the Warsaw Steelworks as part of the nationwide strike orchestrated by Solidarity.
+In 1981, he joined the workers protesting in the Warsaw Steelworks as part of the nationwide strike orchestrated by Solidarność (Solidarity), the Soviet bloc’s first independent trade union.

 As the unofficial chaplain of the trade union, Popiełuszko interwoved spiritual exhortations with political messages in his sermons, criticizing the communist system and encouraging people to protest.
 He became famous throughout Poland for his uncompromising stance against the regime with his sermons routinely broadcasted by Radio Free Europe.

-On the evening of October 19, 1984, Father Popiełuszko was kidnapped by three agents of the Security Service who pretended to have problems with their car and flagged down Jerzy Popiełuszko’s car for help.
+But on the evening of October 19, 1984, Jerzy Popiełuszko was kidnapped by three agents of the Security Service who pretended to have problems with their car and flagged down Popiełuszko’s car for help.
 The priest was beaten, tied up, and thrown into the car boot.

 With a bag of stones bound to his feet, he was dropped into the Vistula river near the town of Włocławek, northern Poland.
 His body was found a few days later but his body was tortured to the extent that he could only be formally identified.